This is an accessibility statement from Intermountain Eye Centers.

 Limitations and alternatives

 - Google Map on Contact page: There is a pop-up on this map when you click on a location marker that gives no warning it’s a pop-up, which can be disorienting for some users.
 However, this is standard Google map functionality.
+This map also reports a few ARIA related issues.
 At this time, we are going to continue using this map feature from Google.
 Contact us if you need help viewing our locations with the form on that page.